These brownie macaroons are a great dessert and taste fantastic with shredded coconut.

-Coconut is a staple food and drink pretty much all over Southeast Asia.
+Coconut is a staple food and is enjoyed pretty much all over Southeast Asia.

-You can buy fresh young coconut from the store, market or even the pedler who sells them from his rickshaw-type vehicle.
+You can buy fresh young coconut from the store, the market, or even the peddler who sells them from his rickshaw-type vehicle.
 The water of a young coconut is super refreshing on a hot day and also very hydrating.
-And also it is said to have incredible health benefits like being anti-viral, anti-bacterial and anti-fungal.
+Furthermore, it is said to have incredible health benefits like being anti-viral, anti-bacterial and anti-fungal.
 My ears definitely perked up at this!

-All around the property of the house we are renting here on Bali there are coconut palm trees.
-Whenever we want one the gardener cuts one down with a hooked knife attached to a looong pole.
-Some of the palms are really tall.
+All around the property of the house we are renting here in Bali, there are coconut palm trees.
+Whenever we want one, the gardener comes and cuts one down with a hooked knife attached to a looong pole (some of the palms are incredibly tall).

-Aside from coconut water a young coconut usually has a type of jelly attached to its walls which you can spoon out and eat.
-When a coconut gets older it is this jelly that gets thicker and harder and turns into the white flesh that shredded coconut is made of.
+Aside from coconut water, a young coconut usually has a type of jelly attached to its walls which you can spoon out and eat.
+When a coconut gets older, it is this jelly that gets thicker and harder and turns into the white flesh that shredded coconut is made of.
 This fact is very fascinating to me.
 Jelly to coconut?
 Hey - whatever works, Mother Nature!

-- 1 pkg (15.5 oz) Pillsbury Fudge Supreme Chocolate Chunk Premium Brownie Mix
+- 1 pkg brownie mix 15.5 oz Pillsbury Fudge Supreme Chocolate Chunk Premium Brownie Mix

 - 2 cups coconut

 - 1 tablespoon oil